 How to Roll Over a 403b or 401k into a Guaranteed Annuity

-At Diversified Insurance Brokers, we help clients nationwide compare fixed annuities and fixed indexed annuities for retirement income goals — especially when the money is coming from an employer plan rollover.
-The goal is never “sell an annuity.”
-The goal is to build the best retirement structure for your risk tolerance, timeline, and income needs, using products that actually match how people retire in the real world.
+Rolling over a 403(b) or 401(k) into a guaranteed annuity is one of the most consequential retirement decisions most people will make — and it deserves more than a single-company product pitch.
+If you have built a meaningful balance inside an employer plan, the rollover decision is not just about moving money.
+It is about protecting what you have already earned, controlling taxes through the transition, and turning accumulated savings into predictable cash flow you can actually build a retirement around.
+At Diversified Insurance Brokers, Jason Stolz, CLTC, CRPC, DIA, CAA helps clients nationwide compare fixed annuities and fixed indexed annuities for retirement income goals — especially when the money is coming from an employer plan rollover.
+The objective is never to sell an annuity.
+The objective is to build the best retirement structure for your risk tolerance, timeline, and income needs, using products that actually match how people retire in the real world.

 Ensure you are receiving the absolute top rates